GWU’s interim president hopes 2022 will be ‘turning point’ for school

 Enter Wrighton, whose charge is to change the trajectory as GWU enters its third century.

-“I think he’s got an interim title, but he’s trying to project a permanent mind-set,” Sesno said, adding Wrighton is trying to “assure people that he is the bridge to a stable and future-oriented leadership.”
+“I think he’s got an interim title, but he’s trying to project a permanent mind-set,” Sesno said, adding that Wrighton is trying to “assure people that he is the bridge to a stable and future-oriented leadership.”

 More specifically, Wrighton said he is focused on fundraising, helping GWU continue to weather the pandemic, and filling open leadership positions including deanships at the School of Nursing and College of Professional Studies.
 Wrighton has already named a new provost, Christopher Alan Bracey, a legal scholar and longtime GWU professor.